-As you walk into the sanctuary, you will receive a bulletin from our ushers that describes the order of worship for that Sunday.
-Please contact an usher if you need a large-print bulletin, or any other assistance.
+As you walk into the sanctuary, you will receive a bulletin that describes the order of worship for that Sunday.
+Contact the Usher if you need a larger print of the worship bulletin.

 Where do I sit in the sanctuary?

-Anywhere you like as ushers will help guide you.
+Anywhere you like; ushers are available to help guide you.

 What can I expect during worship?

 The order of service is outlined in the bulletin for each week and includes time for prayer and music as well as a scripture reading and a message from the Pastor.
 Worship services usually last around one hour.

 Guests are never singled out during worship and are not asked to wear name tags.
 We are happy you stopped by.

 Yes.
 We sing hymns that are both traditional and contemporary.
 We offer music from September through May from the St. Paul’s musical groups: the Adult Choir, Bells of Praise, and St. Paul’s Brass.
 In the summer months, special music is provided each Sunday by various St. Paul’s members.

 Do you serve Communion?
 Yes, we serve Communion on the first Sunday of each month, during worship.
 St. Paul’s observes an open table and the Sacrament of Communion is open to all Christians.

 Do you have anything for my children during worship?